-The compositions submitted are evaluated by a panel of examiners after which a number of applicants are called for a personal interview with the panel.
+The submitted works are evaluated by a panel of examiners after which a number of applicants are called for a personal interview.

-Applicants, who are not invited for an interview, will receive an e-mail with their grade and an offer for a short feedback via phone.
+Applicants, who are not called in for an interview, will receive an e-mail with the offer of a short feedback over the phone as well as the grade given.

-Applicants, who are invited for an interview, will be requested to do a set assignment by the panel of examiners prior to the interview.
-The set assignment will appear in the invitation and is to be presented at the interview.
+Applicants called for the interview will be presented with a compositional assignment prior to the interview.
+The assignment will be stated in the invitation and the applicant presents their work with the assignment at the interview.

-7.3 Personal interview
+8.3 Personal interview